 How do I choose a facility?

 Once you’ve determined the appropriate level of care, you’ll want to visit the facility—both announced and unannounced—to meet with the staff and otherwise evaluate the home.
 You will also want to evaluate the facility based on their experience with Alzheimer’s residents.
-For example:
+Facilities that cater specifically for Alzheimer’s patients should have a designated area, often called a special care unit in the U.S., for residents with dementia.
+Questions to ask such a facility include:

 What to expect during a transition

-Moving is a big adjustment both for the person with Alzheimer’s and their caregiver.
-The person with Alzheimer’s is moving to a new home with new faces.
-The caregiver is adjusting from being the person providing hands-on care to being an advocate.
+Moving is a big adjustment both for the person with Alzheimer’s and you as their caregiver.
+Your loved one is moving to a new home with new faces.
+You are adjusting from being the person providing hands-on care to being an advocate.
 Remember to give yourself and the Alzheimer’s patient time to adjust.
 If you’re expecting to move, try to have essentials packed and ready to go, and as many administrative details taken care of as possible, as sometimes beds can come up quickly.
 Work closely with staff regarding your loved one’s needs and preferences.
 An extra familiar face during moving day, such as another relative or close friend, can also help.

 Each person adjusts differently to this transition.
-Depending on your loved one’s needs, you may either need to visit more frequently or give your loved one more their own space to adjust.
-As the adjustment period eases, you can settle into the visiting pattern that is best for you and your loved one.
+Depending on your loved one’s needs, you may either need to visit more frequently or give your loved one their own space to adjust.
+As the adjustment period eases, you can settle into the visiting pattern that is best for both of you.

 Resources & References